tsgates/arch-wiki-markdown/wiki/Urban_Terror.md

 Running Urban Terror in a single X server

-If you logout from any X Sessions if already started up and execute the file from e.g. tty1 (Ctrl+Alt+F1) urbanterror is run on the first X Server (Ctrl+Alt+F7).
+If you log out from any X sessions if already started up and execute the file from e.g. tty1 (Ctrl+Alt+F1) urbanterror is run on the first X Server (Ctrl+Alt+F7).
 All terminal output is printed to tty1.
 This works for mostly every game not depending on a window manager.